GOCARY MISSION STATEMENT

 July 2002: C-Tran expanded the service to the general public.
 The Town hired its first full-time transportation coordinator in July 2003 to handle all planning, administration, marketing, grants management and oversight of the transit operations and contract.

 February 2005: A significant change in the system occurred with the Town Council’s approval of the first ever Fixed Route system, comprised of five routes to augment the Door to Door services.
 As part of this shift, the general public was no longer eligible for the Door to Door services, but then had access to the fixed route services.

 July 2007: C-Tran added the Maynard Loop counter clockwise route to provide service in both directions on Maynard Road with service to the Cary Towne Center Mall and the Crossroads shopping plaza.
-In 2007, a transit services assistant was hired to assist in various administrative duties.
+In 2007, a second transit staff was hired to assist the Transit Services Administrator in day-to-day operations and management.
 Also in 2007, passenger shelters were installed at the most frequently used bus stops and incorporated artwork in the rear etched glass panels.
 The artwork depicts various design components found in historic homes in Cary with each route assigned a specific art design.

 September 2009: After Council approval, staff initiated expanded fixed route service on Route 4 along High House Road extending it to Highway 55.
 In addition, Route 6 provided extended service to Western Boulevard in Raleigh.

 2010: The Town completed the installation of automated passenger counters on five of its fixed route buses.